Contributing to the KEGS Foundation

 The GSC Pioneers Scholarship Fund, established following Exploration 07 to honour the many advances and accomplishments of GSC geophysicists, is directed at fostering innovative research and development in geophysics, with notable donations from Exploration '07 and the Len Collett family;

 *The KEGS Foundation, established in 1999, is a federally chartered charitable organization, and hence is authorized to issue normal charitable tax receipts for donations.
+Tax receipts will be emailed or mailed early in the year following the donation.

 Please make cheques payable to the KEGS Foundation and mail to: